mmochtak/jekyll-now/_posts/2020-12-29-sentenceR.md

 ~~~

 ## Application on low-resourced language: *Czech*
 Previous section has demonstrated the application of package on data that are general enough for broad audience.
-However, the real focus of **sentence** package is on low-resourced languages.
+However, the real focus of **sentenceR** package is on low-resourced languages.
 Below you can find the application on Czech using a dummy text from Czech Wikipedia.

 ~~~
 library(sentenceR)